markd2/Playdate/pdnotes.md

 ----------

-Looks like memory allocations are automatically zeroed.
+Looks like memory allocations have the first bytes zeroed
-Not documented, though.
+- Not documented, though.
+- Simulator, most of the allocated blocks I get have zeros for the first 8 bytes.
+- on-device often get non-zero values in the first bytes.

 ----------